-There is no denying that Filipino cuisine is greatly influenced by the colonization of Spaniards here in the country which makes me less interested in Spanish meals.
-However, my adamant perception changed when I was invited to a restaurant in Greenbelt 5, Tapella, to try out the modern Spanish cuisine.
-So, let’s begin this quest of food munching!
+There is no denying that Filipino cuisine is greatly influenced by Spanish colonization, which initially made me less interested in Spanish meals.
+However, my perception changed when I was invited to Tapella, a restaurant in Greenbelt 5, to try out modern Spanish cuisine.
+So, let’s begin this food-munching adventure!

 Tapella Soups

-I admit that it was my first time eating a soup served cold.
-Gazpacho De Mango (P175) is a Spanish-style soup made from tomatoes but with a twist of mango and it was like I’m drinking blended juice.
+I admit that it was my first time trying a soup served cold.
+Gazpacho De Mango (P175) is a Spanish-style soup made from tomatoes with a twist of mango, and it felt like I was drinking blended juice.

-On the other hand, Pote Gallego (P175) is a very rich soup served hot where beans are the base added with chorizo and some vegetables.
-There’s magic while sipping this soup for you would feel popping fish-roe eggs!
+On the other hand, Pote Gallego (P175) is a very rich soup served hot, with beans as the base, complemented by chorizo and some vegetables.
+There’s a magical sensation while sipping this soup, as it feels like fish roe eggs popping in your mouth!

 Tapella Salads

-Going with greens, Ensalada Mediterranea (P295) is a toss of lettuce, cucumbers, white onions, tomatoes, olives, capers with sliced white cheese!
-It was flavored in a vinaigrette dressing.
+Going with greens, Ensalada Mediterranea (P295) is a mix of lettuce, cucumbers, white onions, tomatoes, olives, and capers, topped with sliced white cheese!
+It was flavored with a vinaigrette dressing.

-Ensalada Tapella (P250) is almost the same with Ensalada Mediterranea but this one is served in their “special” dressing and topped with corns!
-What a beautiful blend of fibers to prepare ourselves with a heavy main course!
+Ensalada Tapella (P250) is almost the same as Ensalada Mediterranea, but this one is served with their “special” dressing and topped with corn!
+What a beautiful blend of fibers to prepare ourselves for a heavy main course!

 Tapella Appetizers

-If Filipinos have “dugo” at the street foods, Spanish cuisine has Morcilla De Cebolla (P 450).
-It is a black sausage from pig’s blood completely suffocated with onions to bring out that exemplary taste.
-Anyway, the taste of dugo and this one differs very much.
+If Filipinos have “dugo” in their street foods, Spanish cuisine has Morcilla De Cebolla (P450).
+It is a black sausage made from pig’s blood, completely infused with onions to bring out that exemplary taste.
+Anyway, the taste of dugo and this one differs significantly.

 An Argentinian restaurant, Gaucho offers suckling pig.

-On the other hand, Chorizo Picante (P295) is savory spicy chorizo.
+On the other hand, Chorizo Picante (P295) is a savory and spicy chorizo.

 Then there’s our favorite meat… the chicken.
-Muslos De Pollo Frito (P 250), when translated, is thigh-chicken-fried.
-However, this is chicken wings in a form of a chicken lollipop, and served with aioli dip sauce.
-While I think that this is chicken lollipop, the flavor is unrivaled.
+Muslos De Pollo Frito (P250), when translated, means fried chicken thighs.
+However, this dish is actually chicken wings served in the form of a chicken lollipop and comes with an aioli dip.
+While it resembles a chicken lollipop, the flavor is unrivaled.

-Our formal yet friendly server, Choco, said that this is his personal favorite – Chopitos Fritos (P250).
-It is a battered shrimp that could zest in lemon and yes, he never got wrong with its prime taste!
+Our formal yet friendly server, Choco, said that this is his personal favorite — Chopitos Fritos (P250).
+It is battered shrimp that can be zested with lemon, and yes, he was absolutely right about its prime taste!

-Huevos Con Morcilla Sisig (P275) is not your typical sisig as Filipino’s staple food rice is changed into chips!
+Huevos Con Morcilla Sisig (P275) is not your typical sisig, as the Filipino staple food, rice, is replaced with chips!
 Discovering new dishes to try always excites me.

 Craving for sisig rice?
 You can try Mesa Filipino Moderne Cuisine.